Cauliflower Curry Recipe (Curried Cauliflower)

 Cauliflower Curry is a Indian dish where cauliflower florets are cooked with a sauce consisting of onions, tomatoes, spices and herbs.
-There are numerous ways a curried dish is made with varying ingredients like coconut milk, cream, yogurt etc.
+There are numerous ways a curried dish is made with varying ingredients like coconut milk, cream, yogurt etc. Most Indian curries are made the basic way with pantry staples and this curry is no exception.

-This cauliflower curry is made much the same way without the use of any fancy ingredients and has a chunky curry base (sauce).
+Our everyday Indian curries are not creamy or buttery and do not have a smooth sauce like those served in the restaurants.
+This dish is made much the same way without the use of any fancy ingredients and has a chunky curry base (sauce).
 If you have picky eaters at home, you may puree the onion tomato masala before adding the cauliflower.

-Indians living in India make use of fresh tomatoes for their cooking as they are easily available all round the year.
+People living in India make use of fresh tomatoes for their cooking as they are easily available all round the year.
 Canned tomatoes and bottled tomato puree is not used.
 However if fresh tomatoes are a seasonal thing where you live, substitute with canned tomatoes.

 Cauliflower and chickpeas make a fantastic combo.
-You can also include 1 cup of prepared chickpeas (boiled or canned) in this recipe.
+So you can also include 1 cup of prepared chickpeas (boiled or canned) in this Cauliflower Curry.
 Check this fast Chickpea Curry for tips and ideas on how to use chickpeas in a curry.
+If you love tofu, you can also use some marinated and pan-fried tofu.
+You may refer this Tofu Curry post to prepare and pan fry tofu before using in this recipe.

 More Cauliflower Recipes